qbsevda/aws/python/hands-on/flask-03-04-If-Handling-Routes-and-Get-Post-Methods/README.md

 # Hands-on Flask-03-04: If-For structure, Handling Routes and Get-Post Methods

-Purpose of the this hands-on training is to give the students introductory knowledge of how to handle forms.
+Purpose of the this hands-on training is to show introductory knowledge of how to handle forms.

 ![HTTP Methods in Flask](./http-methods-flask.png)

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of the this hands-on training, we will be able to;

 - build a simple web application with Flask framework.